Waterfront Trail Improvements: Corbett Creek Bridge, Trail and Boardwalk Replacement

 Construction will begin in September 2024 with the anticipated reopening date scheduled for July 2025.

-The Town of Whitby is making enhancements to the Waterfront Trail through the Corbett Creek area.
+The Town of Whitby has made significant enhancements to the Waterfront Trail through the Corbett Creek area.
 Improvements include a new pedestrian bridge, boardwalk and expanded asphalt trail surface from 3 meters in width to 4 meters.

 This project is funded in part by the Government of Canada through a $2.6 million Federal Active Transportation Grant.

-The newly constructed four-meter-wide asphalt trail connecting the bridge and boardwalk was completed in late June.
-Construction continues on the eastern extension of the trail through Intrepid Park.
-The image below shows the freshly paved surface, looking north from the boardwalk.
+The newly constructed four-meter-wide asphalt trail connecting the 80-metre bridge and 150-metre boardwalk was completed in late June.
+The image below shows the freshly paved trail surface, looking north from the boardwalk.

 May 1, 2025 Update: